ZaraGossa/AztecCLI_RestartContainer/README.md

 create file ```nano ~/yourfilename.sh```

-we copy and paste this in there, having previously entered our data, after that, we save the file Ctrl+X , press Y , press Enter
+we copy and paste this in there https://raw.githubusercontent.com/ZaraGossa/AztecCLI_RestartContainer/refs/heads/main/AutoRestart, having previously entered our data, after that, we save the file Ctrl+X , press Y , press Enter

 make an executable file ```chmod +x ~/yourfilename.sh```